Cosmian/mse-cli/documentation/docs/develop.md

 !!! info "Requirements"

-    The mse environment is running on `Ubuntu 20.04` with `python 3.8`.
+    The MSE node environment is running on `Ubuntu 20.04` with `python 3.8`.